VysotskiVadim/VysotskiVadim.blog/_drafts/dont-use-jetpack-pagination.markdown

 so when asynchronous loading is finished you suppose to call `callback.onResult(...)` or `callback.onError(...)`.

-You `DataSource` is wrapped by `DataSource.Factory` which creates it.
+Your `DataSource` is wrapped by `DataSource.Factory` which creates it.
 Factory has an extension method `toLiveData` which transforms it to `LiveData<PagedList<T>>`.
-`PagedList` is basically a lazy load list which loads data from its `DataSource` when user scrolls.
+`PagedList` is basically a lazy loading list which loads data from its `DataSource` when user scrolls.
-You're supposed to use special adapter for recycler view `PagedListAdapter`.
+You're supposed to use special adapter for recycler view -- `PagedListAdapter`.
-So every time live data with `PagedList<T>` changes you should call `PagedListAdapter.submitList`.
+Every time live data with `PagedList<T>` changes you should call `PagedListAdapter.submitList`.

 {% include_relative _jetpack-paging-architecture.html %}